 Back end cache

-When the cache is enabled, the decision engine caches the data set.
+When the cache is enabled, the process engine caches the data set.
 This reduces the number of requests to the remote storage system.
-All data set operations are performed in the decision engine using in-memory data.
+All data set operations are performed in the process engine using in-memory data.
 Enable back-end caching only if the data set size is not updated frequently and it can be stored and processed in memory.
 Using back-end caching is also useful in cases with low latency connectivity issues with the remote storage.

-Back end cache settings are not always visible in the Advanced tab of the Data Set Editor because Java and CSV data providers rely on back end caching (data set must be in the memory) in order to resolve any data lookup operation using the in-memory decision engine.
+Back end cache settings are not always visible in the Advanced tab of the Data Set Editor because Java and CSV data providers rely on back end caching (data set must be in the memory) in order to resolve any data lookup operation using the in-memory process engine.